 - If you are a student, or if you are advising a student, who would like to assess their likely eligibility for a contextual offer based on the schools they attended please see the attached spreadsheet.

 - If your school is not on the list but you think it should be eligible you can check by clicking here and searching for the school.
 If the school’s Attainment 8 Score (ATT8SCR) performance is below the 44.6% benchmark then it may meet a contextual school indicator and you should contact us: contextualdata at warwick dot ac dot uk.
-You can also check if the school is above the national average for Free School Meals (12.4% or above is eligible) by clicking here.
+You can also check if the school is above the national average for Free School Meals (12.4% or above is eligible).

 - To find out if your home postcode is eligible based on POLAR 3 or IMD you can use the following postcode look-up tool (once the spreadsheet is open, click enable editing and then type in your postcode to see if this is eligible).